RefTon: Reference person shot assist virtual Try-on: Introduction

 In summary, the main contributions are as follows: \begin{itemize} \item We propose incorporating \textbf{additional reference images} into the virtual try-on pipeline.
 This significantly enhances the authenticity and visual quality of the try-on results, achieving \textbf{State-of-the-Art} performance in preserving fine garment design details.

-\item We designed an \textbf{reference data generation framework} to create the necessary reference images for both the clothing and target ground truth samples.
+\item We designed a \textbf{reference data generation framework} to create the necessary reference images for both the clothing and target ground truth samples.
 Based on this pipeline, we built the VFR dataset upon existing benchmarks (e.g., VITON-HD, DressCode, ViViD), providing a robust new resource to improve the practicality and evaluation of virtual try-on models.

-\item We present an adaptation of the \textit{Flux-Kontext} I2I model with a modified positional indexing mechanism for handling \textbf{multi-conditional/resolution inputs} in virtual try-on.
-Leveraging this architecture and a two-stage training strategy, our model effectively supports both mask-based and person-to-person try-on tasks, achieving \textbf{state-of-the-art} results and strong generalization to \textbf{in-the-wild} person--clothing images.
+\item We present an adaptation of the \textit{Flux-Kontext} I2I model with a modified \textit{Rescaled Position Indexing} mechanism to support \textbf{flexible multi-conditional and multi-resolution inputs}, along with a two-stage training strategy for virtual try-on.
+Our framework enables integration of varying numbers and types of reference images and effectively supports mask-based and person-to-person try-on within a single model.
+It achieves \textbf{state-of-the-art} performance and demonstrates strong generalization to in-the-wild person--clothing scenarios.

 \end{itemize}